-Many potential clients come into our office to pursue their claims of discrimination with stacks of documents to show us that they think support their claims.
-Some of the documents are merely their own performance evaluations or company policies that they were given to them at the start of their employment.
-However, sometimes clients bring us copies of emails, company financial information, or other employees’ performance evaluations that they helped themselves too when they still had access to their employers’ documents.
+Many potential clients enter our office to pursue their claims of discrimination with stacks of documents that they think support their cases.
+Some of these documents are merely their own performance evaluations or company policies that they were given to them at the start of their employment.
+However, sometimes, clients bring us copies of emails, company financial information, or other employees’ performance evaluations that they helped themselves to when they still had access to their employers’ documents.
 This always begs the question, “was their self-help legal?”

-Factor Four: Is there a company policy on privacy or confidentiality that was violated by taking these documents?
+- Factor Four: Is there a company policy or employment contract on privacy or confidentiality that was violated by taking these documents?

 - Factor Five: How relevant is the document to the employee’s claim as compared to the disruptiveness caused to the business by taking and using the document?

 - Factor Six: Why did the employee copy the document instead of simply describing them to their attorney?

 - Factor Seven: This factor tells courts to examine two important considerations: the “broad remedial purpose” of New Jersey’s laws to end discrimination and the effect that allowing or prohibiting the use of a document would have on the rights of employers and employees.

 Basically, if you see a document in the course of your job duties, it is relevant to your case, and it does not contain confidential, personal information (e.g. medical information or Social Security numbers), then you are probably okay to make a copy.
 However , if you believe an employer’s document cannot be legally copied, but may support your discrimination claim, write down the type, date, and subject of the document, as well as the document’s sender and receiver, and where you viewed it.
 This information will enable our employment attorneys to request the document during our initial discovery work.
 If your employer does not produce the specified document, it may infer that he or she is trying to hide or suppress evidence.

 Call Green Savits, LLC for a Complimentary Consultation